compositeurdigital/compositeurdigital.github.io/en/sequence.md

 On a 360° sequence you can:

 - Move forward and backward in the sequence of images using the slider
+- Select a layer to dislay (e.g. a ground in a building).
+- Click on a hot spot to open a document attached to the hot spot (e.g. plans of an apartment).

 ## Content management